Influenza Activity Surveillance 2018

 ASPREN is a national syndromic surveillance program co-ordinated by the Discipline of General Practice at the University of Adelaide and The Royal Australian College of General Practitioners.
 One of the conditions under surveillance is influenza like illness (ILI).
 General practitioners participating in the ASPREN program contribute data on the proportion of consultations which are ILI related.

-3 cases of influenza have been detected this reporting period: 2 x Influenza A and 1 x Influenza B.
+2 cases of influenza have been detected in this reporting period.
+2 x Influenza A. 0 x Influenza B.

-13 cases of Influenza have been detected this year: 10 x Influenza A and 3 x Influenza B.
+37 cases of influenza have been detected this year: 24 x Influenza A and 13 x Influenza B.

-Nationally, ILI notifications slightly decreased over the period with 50 notifications being reported in weeks 5 — 6.
-ILI rates reported in this period remained steady at 1 case per 1000 consultations (weighted) in weeks 5 and 6.
-This was slightly lower than seen in the previous fortnight where rates were 1 and 3 cases per 1000 consultations.
-For the same reporting period in 2017, ILI rates were the same at 1 case per 1000 consultations for weeks 5 and 6.
+Nationally, ILI notifications increased over the period with 166 notifications being reported in weeks 23—24.
+ILI rates reported in this period remained steady at 3 and 4 cases per 1000 consultations (weighted) in weeks 23 and 24.
+This was similar to the previous fortnight where rates were 4 cases per 1000 consultations.
+For the same reporting period in 2017, ILI rates were slightly higher 5 cases per 1000 consultations for weeks 23 and 24 respectively.